fluencelabs/marine-rs-sdk/README.md

 - one of the following Rust basic types: `bool`, `u8`, `u16`, `u32`, `u64`, `i8`, `i16`, `i32`, `i64`, `f32`, `f64`
 - strings `String`, `&str`
 - a vector of elements of the above types
-- a vector composed of vectors of the above type, where recursion is acceptable, e.g. the type `Vec<Vec<Vec<u8>>>` is permissible
+- a vector composed of vectors of the above type, where recursion is acceptable, e.g., the type `Vec<Vec<Vec<u8>>>` is permissible
 - a reference of all of the above types
 - a structure where all fields are of the basic Rust types
-- a structure where all fields are of any above types or other structures build with such a way
+- a structure where all fields are of the above types or other structures build with such a way

 ## Documentation